 Over the years I’ve met a number of Christians who want to be fed on the word or the meat of the word.
 By that, they mean they want Bible study that gives them information, that gives them greater knowledge.

-In fact I have heard some folk say they will not even go to Life Group or attend a meeting if they feel it does not contain enough meat, or sufficient information to expand their thirst for more knowledge.
+In fact I have heard some folk say they will not even go to a Life/Connect Group or attend a meeting if they feel it does not contain enough meat, or sufficient information to expand their thirst for more knowledge.
 Now as one who teaches, let me be quite clear that we do need ...

 ... to learn the truths of Scripture, and yes that will require a basic foundation of information.
 But let me be equally clear that information, or knowledge, or simply knowing facts, however insightful, is not being fed on the word.

 1 Corinthians 8:1b-3 tells us that knowledge can puff people up — it is a loving relationship with God that is needed, not merely knowing ‘things’.

 If you read John 4:34-35 the original language for the word translated here as food is meat.
-My point is, that the meat or food that nourishes Jesus is this — (see also John 6:38, John 17:4) to do the will of Him who sent Me and to finish His work.
+My point is, that the meat or food that nourishes Yeshua is this — (see also John 6:38, John 17:4) to do the will of Him who sent Me and to finish His work.

 Why did Yeshua come?

 ... eating the meat of the word — it is not solely listening to a Bible teacher, however great they may be.
 The only reason for listening is if you are going to respond and be transformed in some way.
-To actually do something that points to God, that gives glory to King Jesus, that ushers in His presence.
+To actually do something that points to God, that gives glory to King Yeshua, that ushers in His presence.
 For when He comes there is a release of freedom, power, healing, salvation etc.

 Let's Do It!